Abuarif/HaleGram/README.md

 Created by [GynxLol](https://telegram.me/GynxLol), licensed under MIT.
 *HaleGram is the best framework to create a bot for Telegram!*

-This framework make use another class:
+This framework make use of another class:

 * [Http Request](https://github.com/hay/httprequest/blob/master/class-http-request.php)